 As long as the cause of an alarm is not a poor GPS reception, alarms can also be tracked geographically and displayed on a map.
 This is a useful tool for reviewing problems that were encountered during a drive test along a given route.
 The alarms can be plotted on a map either remotely or in real time while the drive test is still in progress.
 If a problem is deemed serious but fixable, the back-office test engineer can advise the driver to return and repeat the drive of a specific route segment.

 The map view displays alarms in clusters.
-This means that if there are many alarms recorded in close proximity, you will see the alarms grouped by severity with the total alarm count shown for that area.
+This means that if there are many alarms recorded nearby, you will see the alarms grouped by severity with the total alarm count shown for that area.
 By zooming in on the map, you can expand the cluster and view details about individual alarms in this area.

 By tapping or clicking an alarm, you can also see full details about the alarm at that location.